-This register is an internal counter in the ROS that is incremented at each Bunch reset signal, i.e., it will count the number of orbits.
+These registers are internal counters in the ROS that is incremented at each Bunch reset signal, i.e., it will count the number of orbits.
 This value can be sent within the data flow in the Bunch reset counter debugging word.